octapps/octapps/README.md

 > $ octave:1> help \<name-of-function>

+Example usage for many *OctApps* functions can be found in the embedded tests, which can be printed using

+> $ octave:1> test \<name-of-function> verbose

-A [reference listing](https://octapps.github.io) of functions in *OctApps* in HTML format is regularly generated from the [master](https://github.com/octapps/octapps/tree/master) branch on GitHub.
+A [reference listing](https://octapps.github.io) of functions in *OctApps* in HTML format, including example usages, is regularly generated from the [master](https://github.com/octapps/octapps/tree/master) branch on GitHub.

 Contributing
 ------------